Cancer Council NSW logo

 • high cholesterol – cholesterol is a fatty substance found in the blood; having high levels can increase your risk of heart disease and stroke.

 • Talk to your doctor about having a bone density test or taking medicines to prevent osteoporosis.
+Regular exercise can help keep your bones strong.
+Call 1800 242 141 or visit Healthy Bones Australia for information.

 • Ask your doctor to check your cholesterol levels.
-If they are high, regular exercise and a balanced diet may help reduce them.
+If levels are high, regular exercise and a balanced diet may help reduce them.
 If levels don’t improve, talk to your doctor about cholesterol-lowering drugs.

 • Your doctor can suggest dietary changes and suitable exercises.